helgatheviking/KIA-Subtitle/readme.txt

 1. if you need to 'return' the value, you can use `get_the_subtitle()` which accepts a `$post_id` parameter if you need to use it outside the loop
 		`if(function_exists('the_subtitle')) $subtitle = get_the_subtitle( $post_id );`
 1. As of version 1.2 `the_subtitle` accepts 3 parameters: `the_subtitle( $before = Null, $after = Null, $echo = True );`
+1. As of version 1.3.4, there is a filter for `the_subtitle`

 == Screenshots ==